rackspace/php-opencloud/docs/quickref.md

     $myphoto->SaveToFilename('/path/to/yourfile.jpg');

-### Deleting an object
+### Delete an object

-Very simple:
+To delete an object:

     $myobject->Delete();

 ### List the objects in a container

 Remember the Collection object discussed above?
-Here it is again:
+Here it is used again to list each object in a container:

     $objlist = $mycontainer->ObjectList();
     while($object = $objlist->Next()) {
         printf("Object %s size=%u\n", $object->name, $object->bytes);
     }

-### Filtering lists
+### Filter lists

 Most functions that return a collection can be passed an associative array of values that are used as filters.
 For example, see [the API guide](http://docs.rackspace.com/files/api/v1/cf-devguide/content/List_Objects-d1e1284.html)